 It's hardly surprising that many people tell us that they find these products hard to digest.

 Seductive marketing might tempt us with ‘healthier’ options, but these are likely to be fundamentally the same industrial loaf products with a few further additions to the ingredients list, for which you could well be charged a premium.

 Real Bread is made with simple, natural ingredients, proven over many centuries to be a beneficial part of the human diet.

 Small, local, independent bakeries were once the heart of every neighbourhood.
-Today around 80% of UK loaves are produced by the factories of a handful of industrial bakers and another 15-17% by supermarkets - places far removed physically and socially from our local communities.
+Today around 80% of UK loaves are produced by the factories of a handful of industrial bakers and another 15-17% by supermarkets - places far removed physically, socially and economically from our local communities.

-Collectively, the big bakers that produce the majority of our loaves transport more than twelve million of them around the country each day*.
+Beyond any negative environmental impact of agrochemicals used in grain production, collectively, industrial loaf fabricators transport around 12 million loaves around the UK each day.
 Diesel-guzzling lorry loads are taken up and down motorways from large plant bakeries to central distribution depots and from there may well be transported to local distribution hubs and then on to retailers.